pip-services3-node/pip-services3-components-node/README.md

 The Components module contains standard component definitions that can be used to build applications and services.

-This module contains the following packages:
+The module contains the following packages:
 - **Auth** - authentication credential stores
 - **Build** - basic factories for constructing objects
 - **Cache** - distributed cache